Ian Evatt

-Ian Ross Evatt (born 19 November 1981) is an English professional football manager and former player.
-He is the manager of Bolton Wanderers.
-He also owns shares in Football Ventures (Whites) Ltd, the company that own Bolton Wanderers, making him one of minority owners of the club itself.
+Ian Ross Evatt (born 19 November 1981) is an English professional football manager and former player who is the head coach of Blackpool.

 Evatt began his career as a central midfielder, but was later converted to a central defender.

 He began his professional career in 1999 at Derby County, and he also played for Northampton Town (on loan), Chesterfield (in two spells), Queens Park Rangers and Blackpool.

 As a player, he gained promotion with Blackpool (from League One to the Championship in 2006–07, and from the Championship tier to the Premier League in 2009–10) and with Chesterfield (from League Two to League One, as champions, in 2013–14).
-As a manager, he won promotion with Barrow (from the National League to League Two in 2019–20) and with Bolton (from League Two to League One in 2020–21).
+As a manager, he won promotion with Barrow from the National League to League Two in 2019–20 and with Bolton from League Two to League One in 2020–21 as well as winning the EFL Trophy with Bolton.

 Early life

 Evatt was born in Coventry, West Midlands.
-As a child he supported hometown club Coventry City.
+As a child, he supported hometown club Coventry City.
 He attended Caludon Castle School for his secondary education.